 The romance between the two main characters is constantly pushed to the side for the main plot, which involves surviving the Royal Palace.
 It would have been higher on this list if they stuck to the main protagonist’s story wanting to improve himself to win the love of his life.

 5. King’s War, Legend of Chu and Han (2012, Netflix)

 The film tells the story (with some historical inaccuracies) of the fall of the Qin Dynasty and the establishment of the Han Dynasty.
-This Chinese historical Drama was directed by the famous director Gao Xixi, the same director of Three Dragons.
-This is a big-budget production, with famous actors such as Chen Daoming, Peter Ho, Yihong Duan, Yixiao Li, and Lan Qin on the cast.
+This Chinese historical Drama was directed by the famous director Gao Xixi, the same director as Three Dragons.
+This is a big-budget production, with famous actors such as Chen Daoming, Peter Ho, Yihong Duan, Yixiao Li, and Lan Qin in the cast.
 Notably, Chen Daoming does a fantastic job as Liu Bang, the commoner who became Emperor Gaozu of Han.

-The wuxia drama takes us right into the thick of the action, with bloody battles which splatter blood onto the lens and obscure the shot.
-However, the CGI used in the aerial shots looks so dated and out of place.
+The wuxia drama takes us right into the thick of the action, with bloody battles that splatter blood onto the lens and obscure the shot.
+However, the CGI used in the aerial shots looks dated and out of place.
 King’s War (Legend of Chu and Han) is 80 episodes long, with some episodes being dragged out.
 However, it was still an enjoyable watch.

 6. The Legend of Hao Lan (2019, Pluto TV)

 This is the literal definition of a rags-to-riches story (based on real life).
 The Legend of Hao Lan tells the story of a woman called Li Hao Lan.
 After being sold to her future business partner Lu Buwei.
 They enter the palace and rise through the ranks.
 Hao Lan becomes Empress Dowager, known as Queen Dowager Zhao.
 Buwei also gains influence and power along the way.